 This is where we invent life

-Since its foundation in 1992, EBI has placed life at the heart of its engineering training to face the challenge of improving health, well-being, safety, adaptability/versatility and functionality through innovation.
-The understanding of the biological mechanisms is represented by our graduates in every engineering profession, from research to production and innovation to market launch; this is true for each of the four industry sectors: pharmacy, cosmetic, agribusiness and environment.
+Since its foundation in 1992, EBI has placed life at the heart of its engineering training to face the challenge of improving health, well-being, safety, adaptability and functionality through innovation.
+Understanding of biological mechanisms is represented by our graduates in every engineering profession, from research to production and from innovation to market launch.
+This is especially true for the pharmaceutical, cosmetics, food and environment industries.

-With its 1000m2 technical platform integrated into the Cosmetomics® network, researchers and students can work side by side on professional equipment.
-Thanks to the EBI’s lecturers, tutors and qualified coaches, students learn to gain confidence in their skills and be responsible for several innovative projects that they will present to a jury of professionals, while spending on average one year in various work placement positions.
+The 1000m² technical platform which is integrated into the Cosmetomics® network allows researchers and students to work side by side on professional equipment.
+Thanks to EBI’s lecturers, tutors and qualified coaches, students learn to gain confidence in their skills and take on responsibility for several innovative projects that they present to a board of professionals.
+EBI students also have the opportunity to spend one year on average in various work placement positions.

-The results speak for themselves: 100% of the 2nd year engineering students are supported by the business incubators in their entrepreneurship projects.
-Every year, 4 national prizes are awarded on average and over 2% of our alumni have set up their own company, which is twice the national average.
+The results speak for themselves: 100% of the fourth year students are supported by business incubators in their entrepreneurship projects.
+Every year, four national prizes are awarded on average and over 2% of our alumni have set up their own company, which is twice the national average.

-Recruiters sometimes tell us our students are geniuses… Experience has simply shown us that creative genius skills and logistic ingenuity allow them to invent new ways of living for each of us, around the world
+Recruiters tell us our students are greatly talented… Experience has shown us that this talent allows them to invent creative and innovative ways of living for all of us, all over the world.

 Florence Dufour, Managing director and Founder of the EBI